KZNGroup/cf-macro-jsonnet/README.md

 ## Basic Usage

-Place jsonnet code as a literal bock anywhere in your template, the literal block will be replaced with its evaluation.
+Place jsonnet code as a text block anywhere in your template, the text block will be replaced with its evaluation.

 Macro paramters are added to the snippet scope individually.
-These extra variables are added to the snipped scope.
+These extra variables are added to the snipped scope:

 - `params`: the top-level template parameters
 - `template`: the entire template